PrefectHQ/prefect/docs/core/examples/overview.md

     --name "Example: Mapping"
 ```

 These can then be run using any agent with a ``prefect-examples`` label.
-For
+Before starting the agent,
+make sure the Github extra is installed so the agent can pull the flows by doing:

+`pip install "prefect[github]"`

-example, to start a local agent for running the examples:
+Then to start a local agent for running the examples:

 ```
 $ prefect agent local start -l prefect-examples